 As a result, social entrepreneurship has a natural home at Notre Dame.
 The very attributes of social entrepreneurship discussed in so many classrooms internationally and across the country - passion, business-like discipline, ingenuity and innovation, determination and perseverance, relentless pursuit, spread of ideas, systemic change, and marshaling of resources/bootstrapping - resonate with Notre Dame students, faculty and staff, alumni, and the wider Notre Dame community.
 By way of example, Notre Dame’s founder, Fr.
 Sorin, was a man with incredible vision, passion, determination, and numerous other entrepreneurial qualities.
 He sought to create an institution of higher learning in the Catholic tradition that would be recognized across the globe.

 Our University’s social entrepreneurial constellation continues to expand, whether through the Center for Social Concerns, the Ford Family Program in Human Development Studies and Solidarity, the Initiative for Global Development (IGD), or our Master’s programs in global health and STEM that are engaging in social entrepreneurship.
 Finally, the Fellow Irish Social Hub (FISH) is a social incubator that works with students, faculty, staff, alums and the South Bend community to help them commercialize their social/environmental ideas and research.
-Both Mendoza and the Gigot Center are grateful to FISH for their collaboration on Irish Impact.
+Mendoza is grateful to FISH for their collaboration on Irish Impact.